 - Painful inflamed perineum.

-- Painful, hard, red breast abscess.
+- Painful, hard, red breast with possible abscess.

 - Nipple trauma and cellulitis.

 - Postoperative infection following caesarean section: lower segment caesarean section (LSCS) is the most important risk factor for puerperal pyrexia; there is a significantly increased risk of postpartum sepsis, wound problems, urinary tract infections and fever following LSCS.
 In the UK there is an 8% risk of infection following LSCS - appropriate antibiotic prophylaxis (not co-amoxiclav) before skin incision should be offered routinely.
 Prophylaxis reduces endometritis by 66-75% and also reduces rate of wound infection.
 Presenting features may include:

 - Lochia pink/coloured.

 - Pyrexia in a recently delivered mother may also be due to causes common to all, such as viral infection or chest infection.